 The E618 is the most advanced elliptical trainer Nautilus offers to date.
-And with a sale price just under $1000, this elliptical machine is sporting some surprisingly impressive specs.
+And with a sale price around $1000, this elliptical machine is sporting some surprisingly impressive specs.

 Highlights include a 22″ stride length, 29 built-in workout programs, and a generous warranty.